MrSinho/shengine/README.md

 Stanford Hand

 ## Current features:
- - Entity Component System using [EZ-ECS](https://github.com/MrSinho/EZ-ECS)
+ - Entity Component System using [EZ-ECS](https://github.com/MrSinho/EZ-ECS) by MrSinho
  - Material creation and usage
- - Ply mesh loader using [PlyImporter](https://github.com/MrSinho/PlyImporter)
+ - Ply mesh loader using [PlyImporter](https://github.com/MrSinho/PlyImporter) by MrSinho
+ - Indexed and not indexed drawing

 ## To do:
  - Depth buffering
- - Mesh indices support

 ## Prerequisites